gworku/telegram-health-data-platform-dbt-dagster-yolov8/README.md

-# Building a Data Warehouse for Ethiopian Medical Business Data
+# End-to-End Data Platform for Ethiopian Medical Telegram Dat

 ## Project Overview
 This project involves creating a data warehouse for **Kara Solutions**, designed to store and analyze data on Ethiopian medical businesses scraped from **Telegram channels**.
 The goal is to derive insights into trends and patterns within the medical sector in Ethiopia.
 The project includes: